virtlima/example-corp-app/README.md

 1. Logon as an administrator (l: admin@admin.com p: Password123).
 You may need to access the Logon path directly at /users/sign_in
 2. Open the Administration application.
 You may need to access the Administration application directly at /admin.
 3. Delete the last image you uploaded.
 (Look for several Error tags)

-## Sample Images

-You can download some sample photos to use with the application here: 	https://s3-us-west-2.amazonaws.com/imagetrends-sample-application/sample-photos.zip

-These images are covered by the Death to Stock Photo licensing terms outlined here: https://deathtothestockphoto.com/official-license/